DualBrain/gotBASIC/bsharp.md

 # B# (bsharp)

-The B# project stated goal is to answer the question: What if there were a classic (line numbers?)
-BASIC that were a first-class compiler for .NET.
+The B# stated goal of the project is to answer the ultimate question: *What if there were a classic (line numbers?)
+BASIC that were a first-class compiler for .NET.*

 - [GitHub](https://github.com/DualBrain/bsharp)